psaltisa/psaltisa.github.io/_pages/talks.md

     </div>
 </div>
 <div class="caption">
-    Presenting at the 17th international symposium on Nuclei in the Cosmos in Daejon, South Korea (2023).
+    Thanassis presenting at the 17th international symposium on Nuclei in the Cosmos in Daejon, South Korea (2023).
 </div>

 ### overview